WhatAShot/DANet/README.md

 (Optional) Before starting the program, you may change the file format to `.pkl` by using `svm2pkl()` or `csv2pkl()` functions in `./data/data_util.py`.

+The a model weight of the Forest Cover Type is in `./weights`.

 ## How to use

 ### Setting